PT By State Series

 Two critical aspects of the state fitness rating are obesity and top gyms access.

-The obesity prevalence rate and ranking provide an idea of how engaged the population is when it comes to health and fitness.
+The obesity prevalence rate and ranking show the population’s engagement in health and fitness.

 Iowa’s obesity prevalence is 32%.
 This is pretty high and shows a population with a less than ideal health status.